smittytone/HighlighterSwift/README.md

 ### Improvements and Changes

-Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript library is 11.7.0.
+Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript library is 11.9.0.
 This is the version used by HighlighterSwift.
+Earlier versions of Highlight.js are not considered secure.

 HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.